 What to Know Before Submitting an Employer Response to Reemployment Assistance Benefits

 Before submitting an employer response to reemployment assistance benefits, you should have a basic understanding of unemployment benefits in your state.
 When determining how to file a response to reemployment assistance claims, you should understand that every state supervises its own unemployment insurance program within guidelines established by the federal government.
 To qualify for unemployment insurance payments, an employee must be unemployed through no fault of his or her own and meet other UI eligibility requirements under state law.
-Your unemployment compensation employer response could determine whether your employee meets the eligibility requirements for unemployment insurance benefits of your state, how much he or she receives and the duration of benefits that the employee may receive unemployment benefits.
-Even though your unemployment insurance employer response may influence UI payments for a prior worker, they state can also use state laws for payment periods and payment amounts to determine benefits.
+Your unemployment compensation employer response could determine whether your employee meets the eligibility requirements for unemployment insurance benefits in your state, how much he or she receives and how long the former employee may receive unemployment benefits.
+Even though your unemployment insurance employer response may influence UI payments for a prior worker, the state can also use state laws for payment periods and payment amounts to determine benefits.

 How to File an Employer Response to Reemployment Assistance Claims